Anthem

 Lab Terminal

 In this terminal activity, students will investigate typosquatting, a technique commonly used in phishing campaigns to steal user credentials.
-The activity connects to the Anthem breach, where attackers used targeted phishing to gain employee access and exfiltrate sensitive data.
+This activity connects to the Anthem breach, where attackers used targeted phishing to compromise employee accounts and gain access to sensitive healthcare data.
 By examining typosquatted versions of major domains like twitter.com and google.com, students will see how attackers register deceptive look-alike domains to trick users into revealing login information.
-Students will analyze the types of typos used, review the nameservers tied to suspicious domains, and understand why companies often register these variants themselves for brand protection.
-This exercise reinforces how seemingly small domain changes can enable large-scale data breaches and why employee awareness and domain monitoring are critical defenses against such threats.
+Students will analyze typo patterns, review domain ownership information, examine DNS records, and distinguish between malicious domains and defensive registrations used for brand protection.
+This exercise reinforces how small domain changes can enable large-scale data breaches and why domain monitoring, employee awareness, and multi-factor authentication are critical defenses.

 Instructions: